Who is my electricity supplier?

 If you use both services, your property might have the same local distribution company for both fuels, – commonly known as a "duel fuel supplier".
 But if your utility records are stored separately, you might need to more research to learn who supplies your natural gas services and your electricity services separately.

 Here is a list of accredited Electricity Suppliers in Canada

 Here is a list of accredited Electricity Suppliers in the United States.

 Who can supply electricity?

 All electricity supplier companies must have a licence from the Office of Gas and Electricity Markets (Ofgem).
-One of the licence conditions is that an electricity supplier must produce codes of practice on:
+One of the licence conditions is that a company must produce codes of practice on:

-Although the codes of practice are not legally enforceable, they will be useful when negotiating with an electricity supplier and any breach should be reported to energywatch (see under heading Complaints).
+Although the codes of practice are not legally enforceable, they will be useful when negotiating with a company and any breach should be reported to governmental regulatory authorities.